rasmusab/officialcocktails/officialcocktails.com/content/cocktails/tommy_s_margarita.md

 - Shake the margarita with ice until well chilled, then strain into a salt-rimmed glass for the perfect balance of sweetness and saltiness.
 - Feel free to customize with different types of tequila, such as reposado or añejo, for slightly different flavor profiles.

-## Alcohol-free alternative to a Tommy's margarita
+## Alcohol-free alternative to the Tommy's margarita

 One alcohol-free alternative to Tommy's Margarita is the Virgin Margarita.
 The ingredients are lime juice, orange juice, agave syrup, and soda water.
 To create it, combine 1 oz lime juice, 1 oz orange juice, and 1 oz agave syrup in a cocktail shaker with ice, and shake well.
 Strain the mixture over ice in a glass, and then top with soda water.
 Garnish the drink with a lime wedge and enjoy!